+- Apply for admission to AUM. - Request that official ACT or SAT scores be mailed to the AUM Office of Admissions and Recruiting, P.O.
+Box 244023, Montgomery, Ala., 36124.

+Scholarship and Stipend Award Policy

-- Apply for admission to AUM. - Apply for scholarships by completing the online New AUM Student Scholarship Application, found under Money Matters at www.aum.edu, or call 334-244-3615 to request an application. - Request that official ACT or SAT scores be mailed to the AUM Office of Admissions and Recruiting, P.O.
-Box 244023, Montgomery, Ala., 36124. - Request that an official high school transcript (or community college transcript) be mailed to the AUM Office of Admissions Processing.
-The transcript must show grades through the junior year (or most recent term for community college transfers). - Complete the above requirements by Feb.
-1. Applications received after Feb.
-1 will be considered only if funds are available.
+- Request that an official high school transcript (or community college transcript) be mailed to the AUM Office of Admissions Processing.
+The transcript must show grades through the junior year (or most recent term for community college transfers). - February 1 is the freshman scholarship priority deadline.